 Credentialing Examination Pass Rate

 Credentialing examination pass rate is defined as the number of graduates who pass the American Registry of Radiologic Technologists (ARRT) credentialing examination compared to the number of graduates who take the examination.
 Consistent with JRCERT STANDARDS, programs must document a five-year credentialing examination pass rate average of not less than 75% at first attempt, within six months of graduation.
-The program’s credentialing examination pass rate stated as an average for the reporting period of January 1, 2009 to December 31, 2013 was 81%.
-Fifty-two of the 64 graduates of this program taking the ARRT certification examination within six months of graduation passed on first attempt.
+The program’s credentialing examination pass rate stated as an average for the reporting period of January 1, 2010 to December 31, 2014 was 80%.
+49 of the 62 graduates of this program taking the ARRT certification examination within six months of graduation passed on first attempt.

 Job Placement Rate

 Job placement rate is defined as the number of graduates employed in the radiologic sciences compared to the number of graduates actively seeking employment in the radiologic sciences.
 Consistent with JRCERT STANDARDS, programs must document a five-year average job placement rate of not less than 75% within 12 months of graduation.
-Considering only graduates during the period January 1, 2009 – December 31, 2013 who actively sought employment, our reported job placement rate is 88%.
-Forty-five of the fifty-one graduates obtained employment in the radiologic sciences field within one year of graduation.
+Considering only graduates during the period January 1, 2010 – December 31, 2014 who actively sought employment, our reported job placement rate is 86%.
+45 of the 52 graduates obtained employment in the radiologic sciences field within one year of graduation.